lmfit/uncertainties/doc/index.rst

   0.0

-Many other error propagation codes return the incorrect value 0±0.1414… because they incorrectly assume that the two subtracted quantities are *independent* random variables.
+Many other error propagation codes return the incorrect value 0±0.1414… because they wrongly assume that the two subtracted quantities are *independent* random variables.

 **Arrays** of numbers with uncertainties are :ref:`transparently